FX4BIZ/FX4BIZ-REST/README.md

 Method: POST
 URL: /account
 ```
-By submitting a new account, you reference a new beneficiary for your future payments.
+By submitting a new account, supply the relevant details in order to pay a beneficiary.
 The beneficiary account can be a `wallet` account if your beneficiary has already an account with FX4BIZ.
 The big asset of submitting payments between two `wallet` accounts is the access to a free of charge and instant transfer.